truenas/documentation/content/TrueCommand/TCGettingStarted/UserAccounts.md

 To create a new user account, click the gear <i class="material-icons" aria-hidden="true" title="Settings">settings</i> icon, then click **Users > NEW USER**.
 Enter a descriptive user name and an authentication method for the user.

-TrueCommand uses the default authentication method to create unique credentials for logging in to the web interface.
+TrueCommand uses the password authentication method by default to create unique credentials for logging in to the web interface.
 The administrator must provide these credentials to the intended user.

 ![UsersAdd](/images/TrueCommand/Users/UsersNewUser.png "Adding a new user")